vendia/blog/posts/2022-01-14-applying-domain-driven-design-to-blockchains.md

 ## Applying DDD to Vendia Share Unis

-### Pattern 1: Single Domain, Single Bounded Context, and a Single Uni
+### Pattern 1: Single domain, single bounded Context, and a single Uni

 This pattern is well suited for organizations that want to build small custom applications surrounding complex enterprise applications, or organizations that want to construct a new application to prove a new business idea.